FabLabSiegen/fab101-2017-comtech-workshop/docs/index.md

 #### June 11, 2017: [submission](/participate) deadline
 The deadline has been extended.
 Old date: June 1, 2016.
 #### June 16, 2017: notification of acceptance / program update
 Date has been updated.
-Old Date: June 9, 2016
+Old date: June 9, 2016
 #### June 26-30, 2017: Workshops at C&T (26th or 27th)

 ## Workshop description as PDF